Community licence for carriage of passengers

 - Documents certifying the financial standing specified in Article 7 of Regulation (EC) No 1071/2009 (if these are not electronically available).

-The documents required for applying for a Community licence can be:
+The documents required for applying for a Community licence may be:

 - submitted by entering the Register of Economic Activities through the State Portal ( you need to log in with an ID card, Mobile ID or via an internet bank);